 Harvard’s Porcellian Club 🤫 And It’s $1M Rumor

 Harvard University, renowned for its academic excellence, is also shrouded in intrigue due to its secretive societies known as “Final Clubs”.
 Among these enigmatic groups, the Porcellian Club (from the Middle French word porcelaine ie chinaware) holds a distinguished reputation.
-In this blog post, I’ll a bit about its history, controversies, and notable members.
+In this blog post, I’ll explore a bit about its history, controversies, and notable members.

 PORCELLIAN CLUB